 Stopping Pickett's Charge: the 126th New York at Gettysburg

 Adjutant Ira Smith Brown of the 126th New York has been featured on this blog previously with an account of the fighting on the Peninsula while he was serving as adjutant of Berdan's Sharpshooters.
 He transferred to the 126th New York in September 1862 and suffered the onus of being surrendered at Harper's Ferry just a few weeks later.
 The regiment was lambasted in the press for its performance at Harper's Ferry and labeled cowards.
-Smith points out that at Gettysburg, the regiment "panted" to remove this stain from their honor, and his account points it, they certainly did so.
+Smith points out that at Gettysburg, the regiment "panted" to remove this stain from their honor, and his account points out, they certainly did so.

 His account of the Battle of Gettysburg was published on the first page of the July 30, 1863 issue of the Yates County Chronicle.
 In November 1863, Smith was promoted to the rank of major and following the death of William H. Baird, he was again promoted to the rank of lieutenant colonel.